eleonorareinaalminson/eleonorareinaalminson/README.md

 My latest work focused on development with .NET/C#, database design and architecture, IoT systems with real-time communication using Azure Service Bus, REST APIs, and WPF/MVVM patterns.

+Former Development Leader at Region Stockholm, where I led the implementation of 1177's e-services.
+This experience informs my approach to user-centered design and digital transformation.

 ## Current Project

 **Gym Booking System** - A platform developed in agile team environment with Github Projects: https://github.com/users/LuxmiPalma/projects/3